-The over-prescription of ab exercises by fitness professionals.
+The Over-Prescription of ab Exercises by Fitness Professionals

-Who should do ab isolation exercises and which ones should you do?
+Who Should do ab Isolation Exercises and Which ones Should you do?

-are such exercises.
 Some research demonstrates that these compound lifts, provide higher core activation than callisthenic-style exercise performed on unstable surface (Hamlyn, et al, 2007).
 Thus, we can deduce that those who perform traditional compound exercises are likely to receive sufficient core stability training without the need for core isolation (Willardson, 2007).
-It is important to note that unilateral exercises, such as single arm standing shoulder presses, provide more benefit than bilateral exercises, utilising the serape effect, which simply speaking, is the bodies diagonal stabilising musculature of its axis (Santana, et al., 2015).
+It is important to note that unilateral exercises, such as single arm standing shoulder presses, provide more benefit than bilateral exercises, utilising the serape effect, which simply speaking, is the body’s diagonal stabilising musculature of its axis (Santana, et al., 2015).

-But if we are training for aesthetics and have low body fat, we can build blockier abs by using resistance-based core exercises.
-But the effects are minimal, lower body fat is the main reason for visible abs.
+But, if we are training for aesthetics and have low body fat, we can build blockier abs by using resistance-based core exercises.
+But the effects are minimal.
+Lower body fat is the main reason for visible abs.

-If we are looking to train the obliques separately then the same study found that side bends were a clear winner.
+If we are looking to train the obliques separately then the same study found side bends were a clear winner.

 Should we Train all the Core Muscles Equally?